 sometime in the sixties, they briefly came together, as guests on the Les Crane talk show, along with singer, Tommy Sands. as I didn't tune in until the program had already commenced, I don't know how it started, but it was totally surreal.
-Torme and Dylan had already clashed on the issue of patriotism, evidently, and the first words I remember hearing was Torme spouting the cliché, "only in America," and Dylan making a sneering reply, prompting Crane to say, "you talk that way to Mel Torme?," then Dylan replying, "Mel, shmell," and Crane responding with a mock (but serious), "ohhh." then they went down to their seats, and Tommy Sands took off his tie and said, "look, Bob, here's my tie, will you give me your guitar?," which didn't seem to me a very fair trade.
-Bob said, "now why would I want to give you my guitar?" meanwhile Mel sat there, speechless. then Bob said something half to himself like, "what am I doing here," got up to leave, as Les said, "take it easy, Bob," then to Sands, "how does it feel to be the son-in-law of Frank Sinatra?" "he doesn't bother you, but it's a good feeling to know he's there when you need him." it may seem, from what I've written, I think one was more authentic as an entertainer than the other. that if one wanted an urban equivalent to what Dylan was singing about in the early sixties, it would be closer to Charles Mingus' Ah Um than The Nightingale Sang In Berkeley Square, but, of course, this is not true. as a singer, as well as a musician and occasional songwriter of these timeless songs, Mel Torme was on a par with the best of them.
+Torme and Dylan had already clashed on the issue of patriotism, evidently, and the first words I remember hearing was Mel spouting "only in America," and Dylan making a sneering reply, prompting Crane to say, "you talk that way to Mel Torme?," then Dylan replying, "Mel, shmell," and Crane responding with a mock (but serious), "ohhh." then they went down to their seats, and Tommy Sands took off his tie and said, "look, Bob, here's my tie, will you give me your guitar?," which didn't seem to me a fair trade.
+Bob said, "now why would I want to give you my guitar?" meanwhile Mel sat there, speechless. then Bob said something half to himself like, "what am I doing here," got up to leave, as Les said, "take it easy, Bob," then to Sands, "how does it feel to be the son-in-law of Frank Sinatra?" "he doesn't bother you, but it's a good feeling to know he's there when you need him."

-dreamt Chet Baker and I locked ourselves in the closet of my former bedroom, happily singing songs together. this was not the cool, brooding, Chet, of his public image.
+musing on the hyper-masculinity TV is pushing while watching a football game including the relentless ads, I go to the dreamt Chet Baker and I locked ourselves in the closet of my former bedroom, happily singing songs together. this was not the cool, brooding, Chet, of his public image.